Super-Easy, Almost-Instant, Single-Serve Macaroni and Cheese

 When a Snack Size Isn't Enough

 For those of you that need more than a half cup snack size of this awesomely delicious macaroni and cheese, you can double and triple the recipe using an appropriate size microwaveable bowl.
-If the bowl is big enough, it may not boil over in the microwave but you might want to put a large plate under it just in case.
+If the bowl is big enough, it may not boil over in the microwave, but you might want to put a large plate under it just in case.
 You will also have to adjust the cooking time.
 The way to tell if the macaroni is cooked is to stick a fork in it.
-Obviously if it is feels tough when you stick a fork into it, it needs to cook another 30 seconds or so.
+Obviously, if it feels tough when you stick a fork into it, it needs to cook another 30 seconds or so.
 If it feels tender, taste it to see if it is cooked to your liking.

 Really Delicious Macaroni and Cheese in Less Than 5 Minutes

 The Directions in Brief

 - Measure 1/3 cup of elbow macaroni and dump it in the cup.

 - Measure just a fraction under ½ cup of water and dump it in the cup.